- Elder abuse is the physical, emotional, psychological and/or sexual harm inflicted upon an elderly person.

 - Signs of restraint such as marks on wrists, ankles, or neck

 Psychological abuse occurs when an individual intentionally uses any verbal or non-verbal communication that imposes distress, humiliation, fear, or anxiety upon a senior.
-Examples of this include insulting a senior, threatening them with physical abuse or isolation, isolating them from family/friends, exerting excessive control of their life, or blaming them.
+For example, insulting a senior, threatening them with physical abuse or isolation, isolating them from family/friends, exerting excessive control of their life, or blaming them is psychological abuse.

 - Changes in eating or sleeping habits